appstract/laravel-artisan-scan/README.md

 # Work in progress

-This package allows you to check several things in just one command, suchs as:
+This package allows you to check several things in just one command, such as:
 - mixed content
 - SSL certificate
 - Minified assets